How To Change FreeSync Range Using CRU

 Custom Resolution Utility (CRU) allows you to manually change your monitor's FreeSync range, quick and easy.

 Changing your monitor’s variable refresh rate (VRR) range can sometimes greatly improve the performance in video games.
-Luckily, the process is very quick and simple!
+Luckily, the process is quick and simple!

 There are two different methods to edit the FreeSync range, depending on whether you’re using DisplayPort or HDMI.